mvrckwong/data-engineering-workflow/README.md

 uv run dbt run
 ```

-In addition, you can run the `dbt` pipeline using `docker compose` command by running the following command:
+In addition, you can run the `dbt` pipeline using `docker compose` command.
+This enables to check the dbt pipelines inside a docker container.
+You can run the pipeline inside the `dbt` container by running the following command:

 ```bash
 docker compose -f compose.dbt.yml up -d --build